- What is Humanistic Studies?

 Humanistic Studies is a unique liberal arts major.
 We often divide the liberal arts into separate fields such as English, history, or philosophy, but the Humanistic Studies Program presents them as a unified whole.
 This Program weaves together history, literature, theology, philosophy, and art so that students can see and understand the entirety of western culture.
 Although this approach may resemble that of humanities programs at other colleges, several features make Humanistic Studies distinctive.
 Above all, the Program emphasizes Christianity's dynamic role in forming our civilization.
 It also pays special attention to the role of women and the contributions of non-western and non-Christian societies.
 In order to develop superior skills in thinking, reading, writing, listening, and speaking, our classes stress reading and discussion, and students write often and in a variety of styles.
 The Program requires active classroom participation from its students.

 Professors work closely with students in small classes that connect with, and build upon, one another.
-Students begin the two-year Program studying the history and literature of the Middle Ages.
+Students begin the two-year Program studying the history and literature of Greco-Roman antiquity.
 Semester by semester, they move chronologically through western culture until they finish in the twenty-first century, having acquired real insight into the challenges and values of our own day.
-Four courses in cultural history examine the people, institutions, ideas, and events that have shaped western society since late Roman antiquity.
+Four courses in cultural history examine the people, institutions, ideas, and events that have shaped western society since antiquity.
 In a colloquium class taken in tandem with each history course, students read the "great books" of the western tradition, by authors such as Virgil, Augustine, Chaucer, Dante, Machiavelli, More, Erasmus, Shakespeare, Voltaire, Goethe, Austen, Freud, Woolf, and O'Connor.
-Students also listen to the music of important western composers.
-A separate course explores the connection between society and the fine arts in the works of artists such as Giotto, Michelangelo, El Greco, Rembrandt, Goya, the Impressionists, and Picasso.
+Students also listen to the music of important western composers and study the art and architecture of each historical epoch.

 The department welcomes any student with a lively and creative mind who likes to read great literature, grapple with exciting ideas, and see the "big picture."
 Students interested in the Program are encouraged to enroll in "Lives and Times" or another Humanistic Studies elective, to fulfill the College's general education requirements.
 Year-long courses in western or world civilization, or in literature, can also help prepare students for the major, although there are no formal prerequisites.
 Students find it relatively easy to combine Humanistic Studies with another major.
 They have an opportunity not only to pursue a wide variety of careers, but also to find personal fulfillment and cultural enrichment in their studies.